ericchaves/dg/README.md

 ```
 #### case

-The `case` generator evaluates a set of conditions composed of `When` and `Value` expressions.
+The `case` generator evaluates a set of conditions composed of `when` and `then` expressions.
-Each condition is evaluated in order, and when the first `When` expression evaluates to `true` its `Value` is evaluated to produce the column value.
+Each condition is evaluated in order, and when the first `when` expression evaluates to `true` the `then` is evaluated to produce the column value.
 All functionalities of the [expr generator](#expr) can be used in the `When` and `Value` expressions.

 ```yaml